killah-t-cell/Plasma.jl/README.md

 - Vlasov-Maxwell and Vlasov-Poisson solvers.
 - An interface for the definition of plasmas with arbitrary dimensions, species, and initial distributions.
 - An interface to define the geometry of a plasma (WIP).
-- Plotting functions for easy analysis of results (WIP).
+- Plotting functions for easy analysis of results.
+- Validation methods to evaluate error in models (WIP).

-This package is still a work in progress!
-Some of these features might still have bugs.
+**This package is still a work in progress!** Some of these features might still have bugs.
 So feel free to create an issue and we'll try to help you out.

 ## Example: Solving 3D Electrostatic D-D Plasma